Zaldee69/sociofly/README.docker.md

-# Docker Setup for My Scheduler App
+# Docker Setup for Sociofly

 This guide explains how to run the application using Docker and Docker Compose.